Interest Talks

 Scott or Shackleton - who was the greatest Antarctic explorer?

 Robert Falcon Scott and Ernest Henry Shackleton were two of Britain's greatest polar explorers, whose early days of Antarctic exploration where closely entwined.
-Thereafter, they went their separate ways, each with a mission to reach the South Pole.
-In this talk I share their differing leadership styles as they negotiated the hazards of their expeditions.
+Later, they went their separate ways, each with a mission to reach the South Pole.
+But who was the most successful?
+In this talk I share their differing leadership styles as they directed their teams through their hazardous expeditions.

 Shackleton's Antarctic Journeys